- About MariaDB Backup

 To use MariaDB Backup for Galera Cluster SST, the script wsrep_sst_mariabackup.sh is provided and the Galera configuration setting is used:

 --export functionality.
-This is planned for the next release.
-In this version you can workaround this limitation by preparing the backup as usual (without the
+In earlier versions, you can workaround this limitation by preparing the backup as usual (without the

-Note that mariabackup 10.2.7 doesn't create empty log files and relies on the
+Note that mariabackup until 10.2.8 doesn't create empty log files and relies on the

 --copy-back action executed by user (which deletes old innodb log files, if any).